oVirt/ovirt-site/source/release/3.5.1/index.html.md

 ### VDSM

+### ovirt-image-uploader

+* ERROR: Problem connecting to the REST API.
+Is the service available and does the CA certificate exist?
+ - 40% perf regression in image uploader
+ - non-ovf file is not reported properly

 ### ovirt-iso-uploader

 * ERROR: Problem connecting to the REST API.
 Is the service available and does the CA certificate exist?